Transitioning to College

 - Meet with the Transitions Case Manager.
 She will help you review your plan, go over your LOEP scores, review your Financial Aid status, and help you figure out what your next steps will be.

-I am finished with ELA (ESL), have Financial Aid or money to pay for college, and am ready to register for college classes!
+I am finished with ELA (ESL) and am ready to register for college classes.
 What classes can I take?

 - AENGL classes.
 AENGL classes are more advanced English classes to help you prepare for college-level work.
 The LOEP test will tell you which AENGL class is right for you.